 The PyNUT module, contributed by David Goncalves, can be used for connecting a Python script to upsd.
-Note that this code (and the accompanying NUT-Monitor application) is licensed under the GPL v3.
+Note that this code (and the accompanying NUT-Monitor application, later separated into NUT-Monitor-py2gtk2 and NUT-Monitor-py3qt5, suitable for two generations of Python ecosystem) is licensed under the GPL v3.